-Project Name: Engineer of Record:

-addressed.
-If the item is not applicable to comment.
-If one of these items is missing be rejected.
-Note that this checklist is no alleviate the obligation of the designer to this proget the second ject, ch ne subi ed to be City of pment Permit Application.
-All items on the checklist shall be neck the box next to the item labeled "N/A", and provide mittal without a valid explanation, the entire submittal will e all inclusive, and fulfillment of this checklist does not Phenix City codes, regulations, ordinances, and e a more efficient plan review process for the designer and
+This checklist must be submitted with every Land Development Permit Application.
+All items on the checklist shall be addressed.
+If the item is not applicable to this project, check the box next to the item labeled "N/A", and provide comment.
+If one of these items is missing from the submittal without a valid explanation, the entire submittal will be rejected.
+Note that this checklist is not intended to be all inclusive, and fulfillment of this checklist does not alleviate the obligation of the designer to meet all City of Phenix City codes, regulations, ordinances, and specifications.
+The purpose of this checklist is to facilitate a more efficient plan review process for the designer and the review team.

 Description Check N/A Comments

-Construction Plans -
+Construction Plans

-· er shown on one Some sheets may be combined on certain projects, or have e utility plan sheet for small projects).
+ver shown on one Some sheets may be combined on certain projects, or have utility plan sheet for small projects).
 For a comprehensive Construction Plan Review Checklist.

 Title/Cover Sheet

 Project Notes

 Existing Conditions/Demo Plan

 Site Plan (Engineering)

 Water Plan

 Sanitary Sewer Plan

 Sanitary Sewer Profiles

 Grading & Drainage Plan

 Storm Sewer Profiles

 Erosion & Sediment Control Plan

 Street Plan & Profiles (for public infrastructure)

 Misc.
 Details, Cross-sections & Other Sheets

 City of Phenix City Standard Details (Water, Sanitary Sewer, Storm Sewer, etc.)

 Forms

 Application for Installation of Underground Utilty Permit

 Permit to Construct a Turnout to Provide Access to a City Street

 ALDOT Turnout Permit

 ALDOT Utility Permit

 Authorized Agent Form

 Grease Removal Device Sizing Worksheet

 NPDES Application

 NPDES Permit

 Misc.
 Required Items

 Stormwater Management Report

 USGS Map

 As-Built CAD Files of Public Infrastructure at completion of project.
 (See CAD File Submittal Guide for required items.)
 Must be submitted to the Phenix City Engineering Department prior to issuance of the Certificate of Occupancy.

 Permit Fee (Based on site area.
-Check he one th at app plies.)
+Check he one th nat app olies.)

 0 - 5 acres \$65

 5 - 10 acres \$95

 10 - 25 acres \$125

 25 - 50 acres \$155

 50 - 75 acres \$185

 75 - 100 acres \$215

 Greater than 100 acres \$245

-SIGNED: (ENGINEER OF RECORD)
+SIGNED: \\\\\\ (ENGINEER OF RECORD)